 Trick or treat

 Twist out the top of your loved one’s deodorant about two inches.
 Remove it with a spoon and replace it with cream cheese, which you then mold and shape with your hands.
 It will take some time for it to look realistic.
-Once you hear their scream in the morning, all that time you spent will be worth it.
+When you hear their scream in the morning, the time you spent will be worth it.

-During a pandemic this prank is not likely to be pulled off, but in non-COVID times it’s one to keep in mind and a joke that still brings a smile to Jules Tan’s face.
+This joke still brings a smile to Jules Tan’s face.
 “Teachers are always on high alert on April Fools’ Day,” says Tan, who now blogs at OutdoorMagnet.com.
 “One year, two classes decided to switch classrooms for the day.
 When the teacher walked in, she was welcomed with different kids in her class.
-Confused, she went out of the classroom to check if she entered the right class.
-And in and out she went a couple of times while hilarity ensured.”
+Confused, she went out of the classroom to check if she entered the right room.
+In and out she went a couple of times while hilarity ensued.”

 Rock ‘n roll

-“In about 1973, while in college, I had a roommate who had an old Mercury Comet from the early 1960s,” remembers Steven M. Sultanoff, PhD, a clinical psychologist.”My roommate loved that car.
+“In about 1973, while in college, my roommate had an old Mercury Comet from the early 1960s,” remembers Steven M. Sultanoff, PhD, a clinical psychologist.
+“He loved that car.
 We teased him about it being an ‘old rattle trap.’
-On April 1 he had parked it on the dirt in a wooded area and was off to class.
+On April 1, he had parked it on the dirt in a wooded area and was off to class.
 While he was in class, I popped off the hub caps and filled them with a few rocks and popped them back on the car.
 I bumped into him after his class and asked for a ride to our apartment.
 As he backed out of the parking spot the rattle was really loud.
 Horror filled his face.
 I got a few rattle trap digs in before fessing up to the prank.
-I had turned his car into a real rattletrap.”
+I had turned his car into a real rattle trap.”

-If you live in a household with people who are very squeamish when it comes to bugs, then you may or may not want to play this clever April Fools prank.
+If you live in a household of people who are squeamish when it comes to bugs, then you may or may not want to play this clever April Fools’ prank.
 Using plain drawing paper, create a dark silhouette of a bug or cockroach, then cut it out.
 Stick the creepy silhouette to the inside of a lampshade.
 When the unsuspecting prankee turns on the lamp, they’ll see a shadow of the “bug.”
 Expect shrieks to follow.

-Unfortunately, April Fools’ office pranks are largely off the table this year, but this silly gag could still work on a spouse or partner who is working alongside you in the comforts of your own home during the pandemic.
-It’s the old stapler stuck in Jell-O trick, previously made famous by the jokesters on The Office when Jim pulled the stunt on colleague Dwight.
-To make this work for you at home, whip up some Jell-O and place it in a bowl in the fridge to set.
+It’s the old stapler stuck in Jell-O trick, previously made famous by the jokesters on The Office, when Jim pulled the stunt on colleague Dwight.
+To make this work for you at home, make some Jell-O, placing it in a bowl in the fridge to set.
 Once it’s set, add the stapler, then pour another batch of Jell-O over the top to set.
 This gag will definitely get a good laugh, especially if your partner is a fan of the show.

-Trick someone into believing you’re gifting them their favorite chocolate, or something delicious that excites them.
+Trick someone into believing you’re gifting them their favorite chocolate or another delicious food that excites them.
 When they open it, they’ll discover it actually isn’t chocolate, but rather a piece of cardboard you stuck in there with the words “Fooled you!” written on it.

 No time to execute an April Fools’ Day prank this year?
 Try a little innocent psychological warfare instead.
-“My favorite prank that is unique yet practical to pull off with friends and family is what I call the No Prank prank,” says Atta Ur Rehman, a content manager with Physicians Thrive.
-“Simply hype up the people around you telling them about the pranks you’ll do with them on April Fools’ Day.
-When the actual day arrives, sit back, do nothing, and watch them nervously waiting for the pranks that will never come.”
+“My favorite prank that is unique yet easy to pull off with friends and family is what I call the No Prank prank,” says Atta Ur Rehman, a content manager with Physicians Thrive.
+“Simply hype up the people around you, telling them about the pranks you’ll do to them on April Fools’ Day.
+When the actual day arrives, sit back, do nothing and watch them nervously wait for the pranks that will never come.”

 Who doesn’t love a donut?
 Pull a silly little prank on your kiddos in the morning by offering them packages of “Donut Seeds” for breakfast.
-Place a handful of Cheerios in a small cellophane bag, then staple it shut with a label with the words donut seeds.
+Place a handful of Cheerios in a small cellophane bag, then staple it shut with a label that says “Donut Seeds.”
 They’ll get a laugh (and breakfast) at the same time.
 When you stop to think about it, the cereal does look like a tiny donut.
-Maybe have the real deal full-size version on hand, too, so they can see what their seeds will look like when they’re all grown up!
+Maybe have the real-deal full-size version on hand too, so they can see what their seeds will look like when they’re all grown up!

 Take a pair of your prank victim’s socks and sew them shut about halfway through the sock.
 They will think you’re being incredibly helpful in assisting them with getting ready in the morning when you offer to fetch their socks for them.
 Then giggle away as they look befuddled while trying to put on these sewed-up socks.
-Their foot will only be able to shimmy in halfway through, leading to a lot of confusion … and frustration!
-We’re full of brilliant ideas for extra uses for your old socks.
+Their foot will only be able to shimmy in halfway, leading to a lot of confusion … and frustration!
+Hey, we’re full of brilliant uses for old socks.

-This prank is harmless and works really well if you prepare a child or partner’s lunch to take with them during the day.
+This harmless prank works well if you prepare a child’s or partner’s lunch to take with them for the day.
 Set up their lunch box as you normally would, with each compartment filled with something delicious.
-Then place a plastic cockroach on top of each of the food items.
-To add dramatic flair, cut little “bites” out of the food with a knife so that it looks like these plastic buggers took it upon themselves to dig into their lunch.
+Then place a plastic cockroach on top of each food item.
+To add dramatic flair, cut little “bites” out of the food with a knife so it looks like these plastic buggers took it upon themselves to dig into their lunch.

 With the popularity of The Kindness Rocks Project, it isn’t uncommon to spot a sweet painted rock on the ground with a loving message.
-This prank doesn’t have the same positive message, but will surely bring a smile to the prankee’s face.
-Paint a rock in vibrant colors, then write the message, “Turn me over,” on the side that you’d like to face up.
-On the opposite side write, “You just took orders from a rock.”
+This prank doesn’t have the same positive message, but it will surely bring a smile to the prankee’s face.
+Paint a rock in vibrant colors, then write the message “Turn me over” on one side.
+On the opposite side write “You just took orders from a rock.”